 - Hall Genealogy Website – Old Occupation Names – This site is UK based so it will help you with definitions for the jobs of your British ancestors.
 You can find the job that you are looking for by using the A to Z menu at the top of the page.

 - Genealogy Quest – This is not as comprehensive as the last two options, but it does list some jobs that are missing from the first two sites.
 So if you cannot find what you are looking for in the first two sites then check this third one out.

 We can learn so much about our ancestors if we chose to dig a little deeper.
 By just exploring a little more we can truly tell our ancestor’s story.

 If you then I would love to hear from you and learn what you have learned and how you discovered it.

 We all want to know who our ancestors were.
 And this type of work can further our genealogy research and understand our ancestors better.

 Thank You and Please Leave A Comment

 I hope you enjoyed this article about our ancestors old occupations their meanings and how to find them.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.